AlenaNik/Calculator-challenge-Alena/readme.md

 ### 5. UI/UX design

-A few essencial UI feautures:
+A few essencial UI and UX feautures:
-- I've changed color to blue corporate color to make it easier on the eyes of a user
+- UI: I've changed color to blue corporate color to make it easier on the eyes of a user
-- Changed buttons position to follow a classic calculator pattern as well as adjusted some margins and deleted outline from our buttons.
+- UI: Changed buttons position to follow a classic calculator pattern as well as adjusted some margins and deleted outline from our buttons.
-- Visual feedback on buttons when clicked
+- UI: Visual feedback on buttons when clicked
-UX:
-- friendly message that shows user that his action is forbidden but in a friendly tone.
+- UX: friendly message that shows user that his action is forbidden but in a friendly tone.
-- All of our buttons give us feedback when clicked
+- UX: All of our buttons give us feedback when clicked
-- Next step would be think about accessibility and implement typing numbers from keyboard.
+- UX: Next step would be think about accessibility and implement typing numbers from keyboard.

 ## How to run the application using local server